-Ask questions, Claim your space, Trust your body, and Tell your story to take control of your health and well-being.
-The videos below dramatize Moms and their families ACTTing.
+It is your right to have healthcare that protects and serves you and your family.
+Ask questions, claim your space, trust your body, and tell your story to take control of your health and well-being.

 - Bring a support person with you, speak to the doctor in charge, and make sure the conversation is documented in your chart.

 - Speak to the supervisor of the clinic or office.
 In the hospital, speak to the Patient Representative, or the head of Patient Safety and Quality Care, or the head of Obstetrics.

 - Find a new provider or get a second opinion (depends on the urgency of the situation, your insurance, and availability of providers).